 Enter the URL of the rate server.
-URLs for several public sites are listed in the table below.
-Note that the URL may contain special tokens that are converted to currency codes or names.
-Some examples of this are given below.
+URLs for several public sites are listed in the table

 Retrieval pattern

 The retrieval pattern is a set of instructions that tells the module how to find the rate within the data sent from the rate server.
 Patterns for several public sites are listed in the table below.
 A detailed description of the patterns is given later in this document.